NewayL/Polarization_noIVs/README.md

-# Polarization_IVs
+# Polarization_noIVs
-polarization project with IVs.
+polarization project with no IVs.
 (names in parentheses are local file names)
-The files are used to generate the results in Yawen's job market paper and thesis chapter.

-Project Created on July 2nd, 2016, to store the files used to generate results in Yawen's JMP
+This projects start from Polarization_IVs, which was used to generate the results in Yawen's JMP.
+Following David's suggestion, trade shocks should not be instrumented, as they are exogenous by construction (Bartik form with initial labor shares).
+This projects modify the Polarization_IVs so that trade shocks and tariff changes are used as exogenous regressors directly.

+Project created: July 7th, 2016.
+Written by: Yawen Liang

+Initial Files:

 Initial code 1: dataclean.do (dataclean_16Jul02.do)
 This code is the starting part of "Bartik_15Oct17.do"(saved in local computer) , which was used to clean the data.